If you’re starting your search for the market’s best dividend stocks, I have a suggestion:

 Targa Resources (TRGP) deals in the midstream energy market segment—alongside its subsidiary, Targa Resource Partners LP, it owns a wide array of gathering, processing, logistics, and transportation assets across numerous natural resource plays, including the Permian Basin, Bakken Shale, Anadarko Basin, and the Gulf of Mexico, among others.
 The Permian Basin is arguably Targa’s biggest growth driver; roughly 3 in 5 lower-48 U.S. shale rigs are located there, and about 80% of Targa’s natural gas inlet volumes are sourced from there.

 Targa went public in 2010, peaked in 2014, cratered, then largely hovered for a few years after that.
-But after bottoming out during COVID, the stock has roared back to life and has since eclipsed its decade-ago peaks to hit all-time highs.
-Even after a doubling for TRGP shares in 2024, the analyst community remains wildly bullish: 20 Buys dwarf a pair of Hold calls and no Sells.
+But after bottoming out during COVID, the stock has roared back to life and nearly doubled in 2024 to hit all-time highs.
+Despite a cooling-off in 2025, the analyst community remains wildly bullish: 21 Buys dwarf a single Hold call and no Sells, making TRGP one of the market’s best-rated dividend stocks.

 Much of this can be attributed to Targa’s positioning in the Permian.

 Energy infrastructure stocks are a different breed.
 Many of them are master limited partnerships (MLPs), which are required to return a majority of their income to unitholders (shares in MLPs) in the form of distributions (dividend-like payments to shareholders that have different tax consequences).
 Targa is technically a corporation, so it pays dividends like a traditional stock.
-But like an MLP, the proper metric for its payout ratio is distributable cash flow (DCF) … and by that gauge, Targa’s quarterly distribution is well-covered, indeed, at less than 20% of DCF projections for 2025, even after the company’s recent 50% hike to 75¢ per share.
+But like an MLP, the proper metric for its payout ratio is distributable cash flow (DCF) … and by that gauge, Targa’s quarterly distribution is well-covered, indeed.
+Even after the company’s 2025 hike—a 33% improvement to $1 per share—the distribution is less than a quarter of DCF projections for the year.

 Want to talk more about your financial goals or concerns?
 Our services include comprehensive financial planning, investment management, estate planning, taxes, and more!
 Schedule a call with Riley to discuss what you need, and what we can do for you.